 Remember: The boat will only hold NINE passengers plus our captain.
 We can hold up to four wheelchairs at one time.

 If for any reason a cancellation has to be made, please contact Tony Christnovich at 608-385-3080.

 You will be contacted by one of the committee members as soon as possible.

-The boat is equipped with life vests, has a wheel chair ramp, and room for up to four wheel chairs.
+The boat is equipped with life vests, has a wheel chair ramp, and room for up to TWO wheel chairs.
 A full tank of gas is provided.